JelenaBarinova/BeBetterLeader/_posts/2015-07-14-es6-react-babel.md

   - Coding
 ---

+_1/4/2016: I have updated this blog post by adding steps to install needed libraries and added command list for easy and fast start._

 Recently I started exploring new features of ECMAScript 2015 while using React.
 So here is how I set-up my dev environment with [gulp](http://gulpjs.com/).
 I have 2 simple steps  (running one after other in this sequence):